 PNC personal loans can be a good option for people with strong credit who want to borrow at least $15,000 but less than $35,000, since they may qualify for the lowest rates the bank offers.

 You’ll also need to live in an area where PNC offers loans, which are clustered in the eastern half of the U.S.

 If you only need a small loan, PNC also may be worth a look, since its personal loans start at just $1,000.
 Plus, you can add a co-applicant if you think that will help you qualify for better rates or terms.

 How to apply with PNC

-You can apply for unsecured loans online, by phone or at one of PNC’s branches, and you can apply for secured loans by phone or at a branch.
+You can apply for unsecured loans online, by phone or at one of PNC’s branches.
 The application process is simple and should only take about 10 to 15 minutes to complete if you have all the information required.